-As at December 31, 2015, a number of impairment indicators were noted by the Corporation in accordance with IAS 36 for its property, plant and equipment and mine assets and in accordance with IFRS 6 for its exploration and evaluation assets.
-Consequently, the Corporation undertook an impairment test on each of its identified cash generating units ("CGUs"), focused on MRDM and the Rovina Valley Project.
-A CGU is generally an individual operating mine or development project.
+As at March 31, 2016, a number of impairment indicators were noted by the Corporation in accordance with IAS 36, Impairment of Assets ("IAS 36") for its property, plant and equipment and mine assets and in accordance with IFRS 6, Exploration for and Evaluation of Mineral Resources ("IFRS 6") for its exploration and evaluation assets.
+Consequently, the Corporation undertook an impairment test on each of its identified CGUs, being MRDM and Romania ("Rovina Valley Project").